What happens when you accept cookies

 Then there’s third party cookies.
 These aren’t about making a site easier to use or fixing bugs on the backend.
 They’re usually in the business of harvesting your data and selling it to advertisers, and whomever else is willing to pay.

-What do these third party cookies do?
+What do web cookies do?

-Also known as “tracking” cookies, these cookies do pretty much what it sounds like: track you online.
+Also known as “tracking” cookies, third party web cookies do pretty much what it sounds like: track you online.
 Tracking cookies stay on your browser or device long after you’ve left a webpage or even shut down your computer for the day.
 They follow you across sites and over time, collecting information like your geographic location and recording all of your online behavior – like every site you visit, every purchase you make, and every web search you conduct – until the cookie expires, which could be months or even years after you hit “accept”.

 These tracking cookies transmit the running log of what you do and who you are to the company that owns them.
 These companies are largely in the AdTech business – the ecosystem of data harvesters, analysts, tech companies and marketers behind the targeted ads you see online.
 Your data can be bought by other actors as well.